-"Few men have laboured so steadfastly in their generation to provide sound wholesome fare for 'our boys' as Mr. Ballantyne, and the 'Young Trawler' is worthy of his reputation.
-It is not a whit less spirited than his former tales, and conveys a large amount of useful information on a highly important subject."-Academy.
+"Few men have laboured so steadfastly in their generation to provide sound, wholesome fare for 'our boys' as Mr. Ballantyne, and 'The Young Trawler' is worthy of his reputation."-Academy.

 DUSTY DIAMONDS, CUT AND POLISHED.

 A TALE OF CITY-ARAB LIFE.